Gamesh/vqmod-wiki/Installing-vQmod-on-OpenCart.md

       * If not sure which you need, first try 755.
       * If you get errors about permissions, then try 777.

+NOTE: 777 permissions are dangerous and should only be used as a last resort.
+If your hosting requires this, consult your hosting to let them know this shouldn't be necessary

   4. Goto http://www.yoursite.com/vqmod/install

   5. You should get a success message.
 If not, check permissions above and try again